NoahElliott2046/Declaration_of_Independence_of_A_Chinese/README.md

 From today, I terminate all political connections and relationships with the government of People's Republic China and Chinese Communist Party.
 I do not admit that their power serves public and their law serves justice.
 Nor do I have any obligation to pay them tax, insurance or any other outrageous charges which only aims to support their dictatorship and conduct national crimes.

-From today, I am no longer a slave of this evil Communist regime any more.
+From today, I am no longer a slave being manipulated by this evil Communist regime.

 From today, I go free.